-The XstaticLibraries option specifies the libraries that must be statically linked to the destination binary.
-The libraries must include the option that is passed to the linker.
-Static linking creates larger executables, but may be necessary if the target system doesn't provide the library.
+The XstaticLibraries option specifies the libraries that must be statically linked to the destination library.
+Static linking creates larger binaries, but may be necessary if the target system does not provide the library.
 Multiple libraries should be separated using spaces and enclosed in quotation marks.
-E.g., -XstaticLibraries "m pthread" causes static linking against libm and libpthread.
+For example, on Unix systems -XstaticLibraries="m pthread" causes static linking against libm.a and libpthread.a.